KobeW50/visiontq.github.io/_posts/2025-08-21-sablinova-bot-starter-guide.md

 - **Auto-add emoji when someone stars a message**

-> Note: The `autostar` command increases engagement and helps others react as well, specially if you added this feature recently on your server.
+> Note: The `autostar` command increases engagement and helps others react as well, especially if you added this feature recently on your server.

 ```bash
 -starboard autostar bigbudsb